-The problem addressed, from the perspective of a central planner, is to decide how many individuals from group $i$ should go to school $j=1, \ldots, L$, and so forth for each $i$, minimizing the matching cost, which is given by means of a function $C: \mathbb{R}_{+}^{N, L}\times \mathbb{R}^{P} \to \mathbb{R}$ depending on the matching $\pi=[\pi_{ij}] \in \mathbb{R}_{+}^{N, L}$\footnote{In this work, we will mostly assume that the number of students matched can take values in the real positive line and not only in the positive integers.
-Note that this is the same issue that arises when one solves the utility maximization problem in the classical framework assuming divisible goods.}, and a vector of parameters $\theta\in \mathbb{R}^P$.
-The central planner's problem is to minimize this cost\footnote{Matching individuals incurs a cost that is not limited solely to <<physical>> transportation costs, which certainly accounts for both ways (round trip), but also encompasses implicit costs linked to specific characteristics of $i$ and $j$ such as tuition fee, admission exam, languages, sex, age, etc. This is why we refer to them as matching costs instead of transportation costs.}, subject to the constraints
+The problem addressed in the classic literature, from the perspective of a central planner, is to decide how many individuals from group $i$ should be matched with $j\in J$ and so forth for each $i$, minimizing the matching cost\footnote{Matching individuals incurs a cost that is not limited solely to <<physical>> transportation costs, which certainly accounts for both ways (round trip), but also encompasses implicit costs linked to specific characteristics of $i$ and $j$ such as tuition fee, entrance exam, languages, sex, age, etc. This is why we refer to them as matching costs instead of transportation costs.}, which is given by means of a function $C: \mathbb{R}_{+}^{N, L}\times \mathbb{R}^{P} \to \mathbb{R}$ depending on the matching $\pi=[\pi_{ij}] \in \mathbb{R}_{+}^{N, L}$\footnote{In this work, we will mostly assume that the number of individuals matched can take values in the real positive line and not only in the positive integers.
+Note that this is the same issue that arises when one solves the utility maximization problem in the classical framework assuming divisible goods.
+Later on, we will address again this issue and explain why considering $\pi_{ij}\in \mathbb{R}_{+}$ allows drawing solid conclusions from an economic perspective.}, and a vector of parameters $\theta\in \mathbb{R}^P$.
+Moreover, the central planner must ensure that there are neither excesses of demand nor supply.
+Hence, the central planner solves

-The restrictions given by \eqref{eq:set-Pi-mu-nu} tells us that the central planner must ensure that all students receive education and that all schools fill their quotas.
-Hence, the central problem solves

-The central planner has to chose an optimal matching \footnote{Sometimes, $\pi$ is going to be treated as a vector instead of a matrix.
-In such case, we consider $\pi = (\pi_{11}, \pi_{12}, \cdots, \pi_{NL})^T$.} $\pi$ such that the cost function is minimized.
-A solution to \eqref{eq:optimization-C-general-case} will be from now referred to as an optimal matching or optimal (transport) plan, and will be denoted by $\pi^{*}$.